-PART V - Miscellaneous
+PART V - MISCELLANEOUS

+Miscellaneous charges
-129. (1) Perishable goods if not cleared shall be removed by the Authority and Miscellaneous charges sold after forty-eight hours.

-(2) The rates prescribed apply only to services performed in normal working hours as prescribed by the Authority from time to time.
+- 129. (1) Perishable goods if not cleared shall be removed by the Authority and sold after forty-eight hours. - (2) The rates prescribed apply only to services performed in normal working hours as prescribed by the Authority from time to time.
 Outside normal working hours, services performed by the Authority on or to a vessel are charged to the vessel's account at the rate of overtime prescribed by the Authority plus five per cent.

-(3) The charge for the use of forklifts in the hold of a vessel or for other work is as follows, not including overtime worked by the driver, which is for vessel's account-

-(a) up to twelve thousand pounds lifting capacity per unit, per hour or part thereof

-(b) container forklift

-\$50.00

-\$100.00

-- (4) Repealed by regulation 26 of the Port (Amendment) Regulations, 2010. - (5) The following permit fees are applicable to the following business categories for the privilege of conducting operations from a port-

-(a) (b) fuelling or watering vessels by truck, per firm distribution of merchandise, not otherwise listed, for sale by foreign vessels, for each seven days or \$105 (c) part thereof in port telephones \$341.25 \$105

-- (d) ship to shore passenger service (other than a service provided by boats forming part of the equipment of any vessel)- - (i) if one or more boats having the capacity to carry ten persons or more is employed in such service \$472.50 - (ii) if no boat having the capacity to carry ten persons or more is employed in such service \$52.50 - dive boats and tour boats conducting operations on a regular basis-
+(3) follo for the use of forklifts in the hold of a vessel of ot including overtime worked by the driver, v (a) - o twelve thousand pounds lifting capacity per , per hour or part thereof \$50.00 (b) cont ainer forklift \$100.00 (4) Repe aled by regulation 26 of the Port (Amendment) Regulation lations, 2010.
+(5) ring permit fees are applicable to the following rilege of conducting operations from a port - g business categories (a) fuel ling or watering vessels by truck, per firm \$105 (b) for s ribution of merchandise, not otherwise listed, sale by foreign vessels, for each seven days or thereof in port \$341.25 (c) telep phones \$105 (d) to shore passenger service (other than a service s forming part of the equipment of any vessel) - ce provided by (i) if one or more boats having the capacity to carry ten persons or more is employed in such service \$472.50 (ii) if no boat having the capacity to carry ten persons or more is employed in such service \$52.50 (e) dive b poats and tour boats conducting operations on a regular basis - (i) less than sixty feet in length \$ 525 (ii) sixty feet in length or more \$1,050 (f) cran e services, per crane, per annum \$ 525 (g) haul age of merchandise for reward, per unit \$ 26.25 (h) othe er business categories will be covered by specia l arrangement. e permit fees, unless otherwise prescribed, we ear basis.
+Firms commencing business after 30th year will pay fifty per cent of the scheduled yearly fee.

-basis-

-(i) less than sixty feet in length \$ 525

-(ii) sixty feet in length or more \$1,050

-crane services, per crane, per annum \$ 525

-haulage of merchandise for reward, per unit \$ 26.25

-(ii) sixty feet in length or more crane services, per crane, per annum

-(h) other business categories will be covered by special arrangement.

-The above permit fees, unless otherwise prescribed, will be applied on a calendar year basis.
-Firms commencing business after 30th June of any calendar year will pay fifty per cent of the scheduled yearly fee.

-- (6) A fee of fifty dollars per point per day or part thereof is payable in respect of electricity services supplied at a port. - (7) Repealed by regulation 2 of the Port (Amendment) Regulations, 2016. - (8) The owners or the agent of every ship shall pay to the Authority a wharfage fee of \$2.46 for every passenger appearing on the manifest.
+(6) A fee of fifty dollars per point per day or part thereof is payable in respect of electricity services supplied at a port.

+(7) Repealed by regulation 2 of the Port (Amendment) Regulations, 2016.

+(8) The owners or the agent of every ship shall pay to the Authority a wharfage fee of \$2.46 for every passenger appearing on the manifest.

-Goods detained by 130.
-Good Customs Director 1
+Goods detained by Customs